-At the 12th meeting the Committee discussed proposals to amend Article 5, paragraphs 5 and 7 to broaden the scope of the dependent agent PE rule to counter structures aimed at the avoidance of a PE (including commissionaire arrangements).
+At the 12th and 13th meetings the Committee discussed proposals to amend Article 5, paragraphs 5 and 7 to broaden the scope of the dependent agent PE rule to counter structures aimed at the avoidance of a PE (including commissionaire arrangements).

-Two options for an amended paragraph 5 were discussed at the 12th meeting.
-Option 1 is based on the OECD/G20 proposal in the Final Report on Action 7 (Preventing the Artificial Avoidance of Permanent Establishment Status).
-Option 2 is also based on the OECD/G20 recommendations but the Committee noted that it removes certain wording which might either be confusing or be interpreted (rightly or wrongly) as limiting the provision beyond its intended scope.
-In particular, the Committee noted that option 2 proposes to remove the reference to "that are routinely concluded without material modification by the enterprise" from the recommendation in the Action 7 Final Report.
+Two options for an amended paragraph 5 were discussed at the 13th meeting.
+Option 1 was based on the OECD/G20 proposal in the Final Report on Action 7 (Preventing the Artificial Avoidance of Permanent Establishment Status).
+Option 2 was also based on the OECD/G20 recommendations except it proposed to remove the words "that are routinely concluded without material modification by the enterprise".
+Following discussions of options the Committee decided to adopt the first option.